BIOS1140/BIOS1140.github.io/docs/Exercise7.md

 The data comes in two parts.
 We'll deal with the actual SNP data first.
 This is stored in a file called a VCF, which stands for [variant call format](https://samtools.github.io/hts-specs/VCFv4.2.pdf).

-One thing you should know about VCF files is that they can quickly become very very big.
-The one we are using today is a much smaller, randomly sampled version of the true dataset **from a single chromosome only**, however it is still quite a large file size.
-Because it is large, the file is compressed and there are some preprocessing steps you will need to do before you can open in it in R.
+VCF files can quickly become very very big, so the one we are using today is a much smaller, randomly sampled version of the true dataset **from a single chromosome only**.
+However it is still quite a large file size, so the file is compressed, and there are some preprocessing steps you will need to do before you can open in it in R.

 -   First, download the [VCF](https://bios1140.github.io/data/sparrow_chr8_downsample.vcf.gz)
 -   Next, make a directory in your working directory (use `getwd` if you don't know where that is) and call it `sparrow_snps`